fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 1. **The Basics**: Familiarize yourself with the basics; programming languages, data structures, and algorithms, design patterns, etc. Not knowing how to drive, but buying a GT3 RS is a waste of money.
 Learning to drive in a Hyundai would be a good start.
 The job market is cruel, it makes you emphasize Nuxt, React, Node, Pandas, Django, Kafka, and what-not, but it wouldn't help until you know how to parse a column in *Pandas dataframe* as *Datetime* and process it, or how to push async messages in a queue and handle them in a worker thread.
 We would start off with an online platform like [LeetCode](https://leetcode.com) / [HackerRank](https://hackerrank.com), and then move on to building stuff.

-    You can become a god-tier Python or TS dev, writing clean, efficient, and maintainable code, writing lambda functions, higher-order functions and closures while working with tech like databases, web development/ machine learning.
-With the basics cleared, it wouldn't be difficult to comprehend these.
+    This can be your starting point to becoming a god-tier Python or TS dev, writing clean, efficient, and maintainable code, writing lambda functions, higher-order functions and closures while working with tech like databases, web development/ machine learning.
+With the basics ceared, it wouldn't be difficult to comprehend these.
 They start off scary but are pretty simple once you get the hang of it.

     This step also requires you to start building stuff parallelly.
 React may look like it's just `npx create-react-app`, `npm start`, and a bunch of useless `useStates`, `useEffects`, and `props`, but it's not.
-It's about building a component library, a design system, with a bunch of hooks, a bunch of context providers, and a full-fledged application that can handle a million users.
+Think more on the lines of building a component library, a design system, with a bunch of hooks, a bunch of context providers, and a full-fledged application that can handle a million users.

 2. **The Advanced**: After you've built your first to-do app or your first ML model that predicts movie ratings, or maybe an FPS game, you feel contempt and proud, wiping the sweat off your forehead.
 You'd want to post on LinkedIn, share your code, manage it on GitHub, and show it off to your friends.
 This is where it gets more interesting.

     This is where you start to think about the architecture of your application, and how to make it scalable, fault-tolerant, and secure.
 You'd want to monitor your application, and make sure it's running smoothly.
 You would not want anybody accessing your data, securing them, and allowing only a selected few to access it.
 The differences between a monolith and a microservice architecture help.

-The difference between the cbrtl and this curriculum is that I would be writing code, building this right with you, and you'd be able to live the entire process from two perspectives and gain much more insight from start to finish.
-While following this curriculum, you'd be doing it yourself.
-I'd still be available to help you out in any way I could.
+**Summarizing**, the curriculum is divided into two parts:
+1. Learn the basics; a programming language, data structures, and algorithms, and start practicing.
+Parallelly, start building projects.
+2. Take up real-world problem statements, and start building them.
+Think about the architecture, and how to make it scalable, fault-tolerant, and secure.

 - [Languages](#languages)
 - [Problem Solving/ Data Structures](#problem-solving-data-structures)